 AFD regularly issues themed calls for projects that are open to a range of applicants, from CSOs to private-sector organisations.
 Their aim is to finance projects that have a local impact in the countries in which AFD operates, in line with the key priorities set out in its Strategic Orientation Plan.

-The Danish International Development Agency, better known by its acronym DANIDA is the part of the Danish Ministry of Foreign Affairs that provides humanitarian aid and development assistance to developing countries.
+The Danish International Development Agency, better known by its acronym DANIDA, is responsible for Denmark’s development cooperation, an area of activity under the Ministry of Foreign Affairs of Denmark.

 Themes: Through DANIDA, the Danish Government concentrates its development assistance on four strategic priority areas: human rights and democracy, green growth, social progress, and stability and protection.

 In line with Denmark’s strategy for development cooperation, “The World We Share," Denmark is engaged in efforts to promote human rights with various focus areas including freedom of expression, emergency support for human rights defenders, digital resilience, freedom of association and assembly, and free media.